mbeddr/mps-platform-docs/src/doc/docs/aspects/editor.md

     EditorCell.renderText().getText()
     ```

-!!! question "How can you find out if an editor cell is readonly?"
+!!! question "How can you find out if an editor cell is read-only?"

     ```java
     ReadOnlyUtil.isCellsReadOnlyInEditor(this.editorComponent, new singleton<EditorCell>(editorCell))
     ```

-!!! question "How do you get an editor for a node as a swing component?"
+!!! question "How do you get an editor for a node as a Java Swing component?"

     ```java
     HeadlessEditorComponent component = new HeadlessEditorComponent(#project.getRepository());